abhinavgujjar/cisco2/README.md

 - How to deal with parrellal callback errors.

-- confirm password and invalidate form.
+- Confirm password and invalidate form.

-- defining a controller on a directive.
+- Defining a controller on a directive.
 Does that create a new scope ?

 Plunks
 ----------------